Rotator Cuff Surgery | New York City

 The rotator cuff is a group of muscles and tendons that form a cuff over the ball (humerus) of the shoulder joint.
 These muscles and tendons hold the arm in its “ball and socket” joint and help the shoulder to rotate.
 The tendons can be torn from overuse or injury.
 The most common symptom of a rotator cuff problem is pain, usually over the top of the shoulder, but the pain can radiate down the arm all the way to the elbow.
+It is very important to consult with an orthopedic specialists because rotator cuff surgery may be needed when this type of pain is felt.
 Patients often have pain if they roll onto the shoulder at night.
 Another symptom of a rotator cuff tear is weakness of the shoulder, causing difficulty in lifting the arm up overhead, to the side or raising the wrist and forearm away from the body.
 There is often difficulty with activities such as reaching, getting dressed, or carrying objects.
 History and physical examination are usually enough to suspect a rotator cuff tear, and an MRI scan is often done to confirm the size and location of the tear if surgery is necessary.

 Most rotator cuff tears can be treated without surgery.
 In fact, it is the minority of patients who end up undergoing surgical treatment for a rotator cuff tear.
 Dr. Noy has a special program he has dubbed the No Pain Principle Program for shoulder rehabilitation that is often successful and avoids surgery.
 Non-operative rotator cuff treatments may include a home exercise program, physical therapy, anti-inflammatory pain medications, and cortisone injections.
 The goal of treatment is to reduce inflammation and pain, and strengthen the muscles around the shoulder to compensate for the torn muscles.